 Despite what Google Search results may suggest, RAG+B is not shorthand for a fashion brand or a band.
 Instead, it's an elaboration on the RAG rating system we previously discussed here.

 A basic summary of that article is that RAG ratings are a popular project management method of rating for issues or status reports, based on Red, Amber (yellow), and Green.
-RAG ratings are based on traffic lights and serves as a good strategy to visually mark various items.
+RAG ratings are based on traffic lights and serve as a good strategy to visually mark various items.

 "Gathering Blue" for RAG Ratings